ymeine/atpackager/lib/visitors/readme.md

 # Some concepts

 _Before going further into details, here are a few concepts to know, in order to understand some features, and also to avoid repeating things in the documentation, making it less digestible._

-All visitors expect a configuration object as the unique argument of their constructors; they are described in this documentation for each specific visitors.
-There are several things to say, at least __concerning built-in visitors__ (those described here).
+All visitors expect a configuration object as the unique argument of their constructors; they are described in this documentation for each specific visitor.
+There are several things to say about it, at least __concerning built-in visitors__ (those described here).

 First, the configuration object is not altered, its properties are simply used.